Use The Right Pool Tool for the Job and Save Your Back

-In this DIY tip, I’ll list six basic swimming pool tools you need to care for your swimming pool properly.
+In this DIY tip, I’ll list six basic swimming pool tools you need to properly care for your pool.

 Best of all, they’re the same tools most professional pool care services use.